 3. English Writing Requirement

-a) Any changes in the candidates's program of studies must be approved by the Dean of Graduate Studies on the recommendation of the appropriate academic unit.
+a) Any changes in the candidates's programme of studies must be approved by the Dean of Graduate Studies on the recommendation of the appropriate academic unit.

 5. Research Involving Animals

-a) A student completing a graduate degree program in the School of Graduate Studies will follow the degree and department/faculty/school regulations in effect in the year in which the student first registers for his/her current program.
-However, students may elect to follow regulations introduced subsequent to their initial registration.
+a) A student completing a graduate degree programme in the School of Graduate Studies will follow the degree and department/faculty/school regulations in effect in the year in which the student first registers for his/her current programme.
+However, students may elect to follow regulations introduced subsequent to their registration.

 b) When there is doubt as to which degree or departmental regulations may be followed, the Academic Council of the School of Graduate Studies will decide which are the appropriate regulations.

 c) Notwithstanding these guidelines, the University may place limits on the time permitted to complete a programme under any given set of regulations.
 In addition, detailed scheduling of courses and/or work periods may be changed as the University deems appropriate or necessary.

 All such transfers require the approval of the Dean of Graduate Studies, on the recommendation of the head of the appropriate academic unit.